thejohncotton/savvy-course-materials/Wk3Mod4.md

 1. Write a function that takes an array of values and returns an boolean representing if the word "hello" exists in the array.
 HINT: test each element with a loop!
 2. Write a function that takes an array of values and a target value and returns how many times that target value exists in the array.
 3. Write a function that takes an array and returns a new array containing only the values at odd indexes in that array.
-4. Write a function called sum_array that takes an array of numbers and returns the sum of all of those numbers added together.
+4. Write a function called sumArray that takes an array of numbers and returns the sum of all of those numbers added together.